Google channel requirements

 - relevant Shopify store settings like shipping and taxes

 Any changes that you make to your settings in Google Merchant Center could affect the Google channel's ability to sync your accounts and any Google Smart Shopping campaigns you are running.

 The Google channel syncs your products in a separate step after your Merchant Center account is connected.
 If you already have a product feed set up, then it is overwritten to avoid conflicts between your Shopify store and your Merchant Center account.
 For more information about managing which products are synced, see Syncing your products.

 Depending on where you ship your products, you might need to set up your shipping rates to meet the Google channel requirements before you can use the app.
 Learn more about the required shipping settings from Google Merchant Center Help.

-If you need to add shipping rates for Google Shopping, then you can choose to automatically import shipping settings from your store, or you can set up your shipping rates manually in Google Merchant Center.
-When you import your shipping settings from your store to use in Google Shopping, there are a few considerations to keep in mind:
+If you need to add shipping rates for the Google channel, then you can choose to automatically import shipping settings from your store, or you can set up your shipping rates manually in Google Merchant Center.
+When you import your shipping settings from your store to use in the Google channel, there are a few considerations to keep in mind:

 - You can import rates to ship your products to only one country.

 - You need to have a shipping zone set up for the country where you ship products.

 If you don't want to use these shipping rates, then you can set up your shipping rates manually in Google Merchant Center.
 You can change how shipping rates are set up for the Google channel at any time.

 Automatically import shipping settings from your store

 When you are setting up the Google channel, you select the country where you ship products.
 After you select your country, you can see if you need to add shipping rates.

 If you need to add shipping rates, then you will be prompted with Shipping rates are required.
 If you have a shipping zone set up for the country where you ship products, then you can automatically import shipping settings from your store.